Oasis Mastiffs

 Picture

 The decision to finally let Sahara go to the Rainbow Bridge was escruciatingly difficult.
 She and I had fought to heal a wound on her foot for about 3 1/2 years.
 When the second foot suddenly broke out and and could not be healed, I knew it was time to consider that we were up against an unbeatable foe.
 After surgeries, specialist and multiple vets, I had to acknowledge that I was up against something that could not be beat.
 When she got to the point that it was difficult to walk and she stopped wanting to eat much, I knew I had to do what was right for my girl.
+It was very clear that she didn't have a normal immune system and I wish so badly that she had.
 I love you Sahara.
 Remember what I told you.
 Find your way home to me as I will always have a place in my heart for you.

 Picture